All the HTML and PDF content here is licensed under a Creative Commons

 test.
 Antonyms are removed from the verbal section to make rote

-passage-based reading material is increased from about 30% to about 50%,
+content devoted to passage-based reading material is increased from about

-and the reading comprehension sub-sections are renamed "Critical
+30% to about 50%, and the reading comprehension sub-sections are renamed

-Reading".
+"Critical Reading".
 The reading passages are chosen to be more like typical

 college-level reading material, compared to previous SAT reading